 There is no plastic surgery procedure more complex than primary rhinoplasty (cosmetic surgery of the nose) with perhaps the exception of revision rhinoplasty.
 Improving the results of rhinoplasty surgery done previously has many challenges, due to a number of factors, most important being the unknown status of the supporting structures from prior maneuvers and the scarring that can result from the prior surgery.

-As a specialist in rhinoplasty, with over 20 years of experience in this field, Dr. Epstein performs a large number of revision cases, with approximately one-third of the three to four rhinoplasty surgeries he performs weekly done to repair work done previously.
-Using his background both in facial plastic surgery and Otolaryngology, Dr. Epstein is able to work not only on improving the appearance of the nose, but also to reinforce the structural support mechanisms to assure the best possible breathing passages and long lasting cosmetic results.
+As a specialist in rhinoplasty, with over 20 years of experience in this field, Dr. Bared performs a large number of revision cases, with approximately one-third of the three to four rhinoplasty surgeries he performs weekly done to repair work done previously.
+Using his background both in facial plastic surgery and Otolaryngology, Dr. Bared is able to work not only on improving the appearance of the nose, but also to reinforce the structural support mechanisms to assure the best possible breathing passages and long lasting cosmetic results.

 Nearly every revision procedure he performs is by the external or “open” approach.
 This provides unsurpassed visibility of the nasal structures, allowing for the most natural and aesthetic correction, while at the same time maintaining the supportive attachments of the nose, assuring stability.
 With the external approach, a single incision is made right along the bottom of the nose, which then heals as a fine line scar barely if at all detectable.